Long-awaited 'Jumanji' sequel puts new twist on magical board game

 "In terms of Robin and our story, it's done with so much love and respect that I think we're putting ourselves in a really good position, and I think fans will love it," he said.

-(Reporting by Rollo Ross, writing by Mark Hanrahan, editing by Piya Sinha-Roy and Tom Brown)
+Reporting by Rollo Ross, writing by Mark Hanrahan, editing by Piya Sinha-Roy and Tom Brown